oomol-flows/image-edit/README.md

-# Image Processing Task Blocks
+# Traditional Image Processing Task Blocks

-A comprehensive collection of image processing task blocks for the OOMOL platform.
-These reusable components provide powerful image editing capabilities that can be combined into custom workflows.
+A comprehensive collection of **traditional image processing** task blocks for the OOMOL platform.
+These reusable components provide powerful conventional image editing capabilities that can be combined into custom workflows.

+> **Note**: This is a traditional image processing toolkit that uses conventional image processing algorithms.
+It does **NOT** use AI or machine learning features.
+For AI-powered image processing capabilities, please use dedicated AI image processing task blocks instead.

 ## Available Task Blocks